PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 * On Terminal, open the manual page for the `cp` command.
 Skim through the information.

 Questions to Answer for Task 1:
-A)  What does the -u option stand for and what does it do?
+1)  What does the -u option stand for and what does it do?
-B)  Which option would you use to explain what is being done (i.e. verbose)?
+2)  Which option would you use to explain what is being done (i.e. verbose)?

 * Quit the `man` buffer page and come back to your command prompt.